-- 96% of people seeking legal advice start online
+- Over 95% of people in need of legal advice and services start their search online

 There are several steps involved in building and executing law firm marketing strategies.
 You must identify your law firm goals, analyze any marketing efforts you are currently using, develop a lawyer marketing plan, and then put that plan into action.

 Next, you must monitor the results and optimize your attorney marketing strategies as needed.